ManueleNolli/Spring-JWT/README.md

 ### Structural information

 There are two different server:
- - a JWT service server connected with a MySQL DB (backend)
+ - a JWT service server connected with a docker MySQL DB (backend)
  - a Client Server (frontend)

  Both server are based on Spring Boot framework (v.
 2.7.5) and use the addable plugin 'Spring security'.